What is Herbal Medicine?

 Principles

-The principles of herbal medicine are founded on the understanding that plants contain therapeutic properties capable of supporting the body’s natural healing processes.
-Individual herbs contain bioactive compounds that exert specific physiological effects, including anti-inflammatory, antimicrobial, analgesic, hormone-regulating, and immune-modulating actions, among many others.
+The principles of herbal medicine are based on the understanding that plants possess powerful therapeutic properties that can support and enhance the body’s natural healing processes.
+Each herb contains a complex range of bioactive compounds that interact with the body to produce specific physiological effects.
+These actions may include anti-inflammatory, antimicrobial, analgesic, hormone-regulating, and immune-modulating effects, among many others.

 How could medicinal herbs help you?